Fox Valley Rodeo

 Please bring your EVENT SPROUT barcode receipt on the day of the rodeo as proof of purchase to claim your tickets.

-Ticket Pre-Sales will end Thursday, July 5, at 5 PM.
+Ticket pre-sales will end Wednesday, July 3rd, 2019 at 5:00 pm.
 Tickets will still be available on the day of the rodeo, but pre-sale discounts will no longer apply.
 All ticket sales are final and non-refundable.

 Schedule of Events: